gmobeck/gmobeck.github.io/_pages/about.md

 Hello!
 My name is Guillermo Beck Villarroel, and I am currently a PhD candidate at Pontificia Universidad Católica de Chile.
 I hold a Master's Degree in Sociology from the same university and work as a researcher at the Agencia de Calidad de la Educación.
 My research interests focus on studying attitudes toward social inequality and education, with a particular emphasis on quantitative methods.

-Outside of my professional life, I enjoy playing bass, riding my bike, playing football, and spending time with my family.
+Outside of my professional life, I enjoy playing bass, riding my bike, playing football, and spending time with my family and friends.
 You can find my work and detailed research projects on this site.
 Thank you for visiting!

 PhD Proposal
 ------